Astrocoders/astrocoders-landing/README.md

 Astrocoders landing
 ===================

 Hello!
-For our landing page we used Harpjs!
+For our landing page we are using a React application powered by Webpack.
-Pretty cool static generator build on top of node.
+Pretty cool static site build with the hotest techs in JS lands.

 Follow the instructions bellow to build our landing page in your computer.